w3f/polkadot-wiki/docs/general/glossary.md

 A function that describes how the state of a blockchain can be transformed.
 For example, it may describe how tokens can be transferred from one account to another.

+## Subscan

+A block explorer and analytics platform for Polkadot, Kusama, and related networks.

 ## Substrate

 A modular framework for building blockchains.
 Polkadot is built using